 Because the fish are changing their location, a successful angler needs to change the lure presentation also.
 If the fish are off the bottom, you’ll want to select a lure that runs off the bottom.
 A jig crawled along the bottom is great if the fish are on the bottom, but it isn’t much good crawling along the bottom if the fish are fifteen feet up.

 If you want to catch more fish during this open-water fishing season, you need to follow them throughout the fishing season.
 Find the food they’re eating, put your bait there, and you’ll increase your odds of fishing success.

 PHOTO CAPTION—Mike Frisch with a skinny walleye that was looking for food to fatten up.
 Find the food, find the fish.

-To see new and old episodes of Fishing the Midwest television, to read new and old fishing articles, and to watch fishing videos, visit fishingthemidwest.com
+To see new and old episodes of Fishing the Midwest television, read new and old fishing articles, and watch fishing videos, visit fishingthemidwest.com